Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 Does a property price drop look likely in Paphos as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Paphos over the next 12 months is low, though a cooling or flat period is quite possible.
+As of 2026, the risk of a meaningful property price drop in Paphos over the next 12 months looks low to medium, not high.

-The single most important factor that could increase the odds of a price drop in Paphos is a sharp tightening of credit conditions, either through higher mortgage rates or stricter lending rules from the Central Bank of Cyprus.
+The single macro factor that would most increase the odds of a price drop in Paphos is a renewed rise in mortgage rates or tighter credit, because local buyers are already stretched.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Paphos.